chef/chef-web-docs/content/azure_chef_cli.md

 }
 ```

-**Installing the Azure Chef extension on a Linux system with SSL peer
+**Installing the Azure Chef extension on a Linux system with TLS/TLS/SSL peer
 verification turned off and given a data bag secret**

 ```javascript